Dz803/Inverted-Pendulum-on-a-cart/README.md

  - **2D_Main_GUI_Latest.py:**
  - This is the main script that provides an interactive graphical user interface (GUI).
 It enables users to select and tune different controllers, run simulations of the cart-pole system, and visualize the results in real time, including animations and dynamic plots of system variables and control forces.

+ -**Cartpole.ino:**
+ - This is the Arduino file for the practical implementation.
+It uses a PID controller to stablize the pole.

  ---